Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 Northern Movement (March to August) – Central to Northern Serengeti

-As the wildebeests move north through the Serengeti and the Maswa Game Reserve, they are also accompanied by large herds of zebras.
+As the wildebeest move north through the Serengeti and the Maswa Game Reserve, they are also accompanied by large herds of zebras.
 Together, they travel for months, fighting hunger, disease, and exhaustion along the way.
 As they tire, they become easier prey for their predators.
 Thousands of animals never make it through this part of the Serengeti migration.

 River Crossings (August to November) – Mara River Crossings